AlanJager/spring-boot-angular-js-app-architecture/README.md

 TODO
 ----
-* change ui to use resource token
-* modular admin
-* change spring boot to a higher version
+* change angular js to higher version
+* use redis to make requests queue

 FIXED
 ----